exporl/spatial-focus-of-attention-csp-and-rgc/README.md

-﻿# MATLAB code to determine spatial focus of auditory attention using CSPs
+﻿# EEG-based decoding of the spatial focus of auditory attention using CSPs

 ## License